 Take the USB cable that came with your camera and use it to connect the camera to your TV's USB port.
-Again, most flat panel TVs made over the last few years have a USB port.
 If your photos and videos are stored on your computer, you can copy them onto a USB flash drive and then insert the drive into your TV's USB port.
 On most TVs, inserting the USB cable or flash drive will automatically launch the TV’s photo viewing app.
 From there, you can choose to view photos, videos or a combination of both.
 Manually scroll through or set your photos to music for a slideshow.

 As you can see, there's no reason to make everyone crowd around a tiny display when it's so easy to share pictures on your big-screen TV.